More Essays

 Michael H. Piatt

 Current literature offers various opinions about the number of people who swarmed into boomtown Bodie.
 Most modern-day pundits claim the uproarious mining town’s population exceeded 10,000.
-Others say 12,000, or even 13,000 restless souls once occupied the place.
-The historic record, however, reveals that fewer people lived in Bodie than mythmakers have led us to believe.
-Just before hordes of disappointed fortune seekers departed in late 1880, eyewitnesses consistently estimated the town’s population at fewer than 10,000.
-Their remarks are preserved in surviving newspaper columns.
+Others say 12,000, or even 13,000 restless souls once occupied the place.(1) The historic record, however, reveals that fewer people lived in Bodie than mythmakers have led us to believe.
+Just before hordes of disappointed fortune seekers began departing in mid- to late 1880, most eyewitnesses estimated the town’s population at 8,000 or less.
+Their remarks are preserved in surviving newspapers.
 One journalist approximated Bodie’s population late in 1879 while grumbling about muddy streets.
 “It is rather a humiliating confession to make that in a town of 8,000 inhabitants, in the principal street, and in front of the principal stores, a wagon should mire down. . . .”
 (Bodie Morning News 5 September 1879) Twenty days later, another newspaper published a letter praising the camp: “Two producing mines sustain a population close on 10,000 people. . . .”
 (Daily Bodie Standard 25 September 1879) A conflicting opinion appeared three weeks later. “. . . the various civil and criminal wants of a people, now numbering nearly 7,000 souls, can be supplied.”
 (Bodie Morning News 16 October 1879)

 Comments printed during the ensuing twelve months also contained population estimates.
 “A city of 8,000 inhabitants and no church!”
-(Bodie Morning News 30 October 1879) “There are thirty mines running with steam hoisting works, and as many more with horse whims, etc. . . building up and supporting a town of 8,000 inhabitants.”
+(Bodie Morning News 30 October 1879) “There are thirty mines running with steam hoisting works, and as many more with horse whims, etc. . . supporting a town of 8,000 inhabitants.”
 (Daily Free Press 8 November 1879) “The number of people who reside in Bodie is estimated all the way from 4,000 to 8,000. . . .
 It is thought by those who are competent to judge that there are about 5,000 people here at present.
 During the summer there were at least 7,000 here, but the approach of winter has reduced the number considerably.”
 (Daily Free Press 13 November 1879) “It is a fact, universally conceded, that the town of Bodie is quite in need of a local or municipal government.
 There are between 5,000 and 8,000 permanent residents in the place.”
 (Daily Free Press 4 December 1879) “About a year ago Bodie had a population of about 2,000, but it has increased since to 7,000 or 8,000.”
 (Daily Bodie Standard 26 March 1880) “The business doing in the Bodie mines is sufficient to support a population of about 4,000, instead of from 5,000 to 8,000, which has been its population during the past year or eighteen months.”
 (Bridgeport Chronicle-Union 21 August 1880)

 Complicating matters in 1880, the Tenth U.S. Census recorded little more than 5,400 people.
 Bodie’s boomtown press quickly challenged the figure.
 “There are many complaints among citizens that their names are not on the census list,” one editor charged, arguing that the enumeration was incomplete.
 “It is safe to say that the population of Bodie is at least 7,000 instead of 5,416 as reported.”
 (Daily Free Press 14 July 1880)

 Discrepancies between informal estimates and the census set off arguments that continue to this day.
-One recent theory for the low official count maintains that only homeowners and jobholders were interviewed.
-People living in boarding or rooming houses were considered transients and omitted.
-Minorities, such as Mexicans, Chinese, and Indians were supposedly neglected as well.(1) This explanation sounds plausible, but it is not supported by research.
+One recent book claims that the low official count resulted because only homeowners and jobholders were interviewed.
+According to the theory, people living in boarding or rooming houses were considered transients and omitted.
+Minorities, such as Mexicans, Chinese, and Indians were supposedly neglected as well.
+(Sprague 2003, 101-103) This explanation sounds plausible, but it is not supported by research.
 National Park Service historian Corri Jimenez whose Master’s thesis includes an analysis of Bodie’s 1880 demographics from the federal census asserted, “I can vouch that people living in boarding and rooming houses were counted!
-I recorded lots of boarders, which usually followed a hotelkeeper or homeowner.”
+I recorded lots of boarders, which usually followed a hotelkeeper or homeowner.
+Prostitutes were listed too,” affirmed Jimenez.
+“So were men in jail.”
+Minorities were also counted.
 Jimenez tabulated 4,969 whites (including 75 from Mexico), 256 Chinese, 171 Indians, and 14 blacks for a total of 5,410 inhabitants.
-“Prostitutes were listed too,” affirmed Jimenez.
-“So were men in jail.”
 (Jimenez 2000; 2003)

-While boarders and minorities were not deliberately excluded, journalists in 1880 observed that some gainfully employed workers had been missed.
-“At the Standard Consolidated office they say no [census taker] has been around,” remarked a disapproving reporter.
-“Of the eight persons in the Free Press office no one is on the list.”
-(Daily Free Press 14 July 1880) Another annoyed newspaperman knew of more unlisted employees, “We have nine men in and about the Standard Printing House, but the census taker did not get the names of one of them that we know of.
+Theorizing that enumerators listed only homeowners and jobholders is crackpot speculation at its worst, because it is presented as fact without consulting census records.
+Newspapers from 1880 also disprove the theory by reporting gainfully employed workers who were not counted: “At the Standard Consolidated office,” remarked a disapproving editor, “they say no [census taker] has been around.
+Of the eight persons in the Free Press office no one is on the list.”
+(Daily Free Press 14 July 1880) Another annoyed newspaperman knew of other employees who were not recorded: “We have nine men in and about the Standard Printing House, but the census taker did not get the names of one of them that we know of.
 The same thing occurred at one or two other places in town.
 It is believed that we have nearer to 7,000 than 5,000.”
 (Daily Bodie Standard 15 July 1880) These complaints are evidence that the enumeration fell short.
 But who was omitted and for what reason will probably never be known.

 One boom-era journalist departed from his colleagues by expressing satisfaction with the census.
 St. Louis and Chicago, San Francisco and Sacramento, have been growling because the census enumerators have not footed up a population equal to what has been claimed for them by their papers.
 And now comes Bodie a growling, the census taker giving us a population of only 5,417, when we have been claiming from 7,000 to 10,000 people in our altitudinous burg.
 Perhaps our enumerators have omitted a few, but is not 5,416 a goodly population for a place that may be said to be really only about two years old?
 We think it is.”
 (Bodie Chronicle 17 July 1880)

-Two decades later, the Standard Mine had been closed 14 years, when a visiting writer in 1927 spoke with veteran of the excitement, James S. Cain, age 73.
+Mining all but ceased during the ensuing two decades, and the population dwindled to 20, maybe 30 stalwart individuals, who refused to believe the gold was played out.
+A few downtown businesses were hanging on, when a visiting writer in 1927 questioned veteran of the excitement, James S. Cain, age 73.
 In the words of the interviewer, “Twelve thousand active citizens centered their hopes upon the mining bustle on Bodie Bluff, 12,000 men and women lived the unrestrained existence of the almost lawless camp.”
-Perhaps Cain who was actively promoting the district to outside mining interests embellished to enhance the town’s allure.
-Bodie’s activities in 1879 will be as nothing when compared to the boom that is coming!” predicted Cain, divulging his vision for the place.
-(Russell, 1927, 90) Elsewhere in town, another staunch supporter gazed upon Main Street’s abandoned storefronts and fetched a cherished object from his vest pocket.
-Revealing a golden match case faced with high-grade ore, the old man exclaimed, “That’s Bodie ore!
-Look at it.
-More gold than quartz!
-And there is more of it in the old hill yonder.
-I’ll stay till she booms again.”
-(Russell, 1929, 19) (2)
+Cain, who was actively promoting the district to outside interests, divulged his vision for the place: “Bodie’s activities in 1879 will be as nothing when compared to the boom that is coming!”
+(Russell 1927, 90)

 NOTES